openedx/edx-documentation/en_us/shared/developing_course/course_subsections.rst

    intend by using a time zone converter such as `Time and Date Time Zone Converter <http://www.timeanddate.com/worldclock/converter.html>`_.

    Learners who have specified a time zone in their account settings see course dates and times converted to their specified time zone.
-Learners who have not specified a time zone in their account settings see course dates and times in UTC.
+Learners who have not specified a time zone in their account settings see course dates and times on their dashboards, in the body of the course, and on their **Progress** pages in the time zone that their browsers specify.
+Learners see other course dates and times in UTC.

 ************************************************